Aschenbach effect and circular orbits in static and spherically symmetric black hole backgrounds: Discussions and conclusions

 After a general analysis, we took three characteristic black holes as examples.
 For the Schwarzschild black hole, the angular velocity decreases with the radius of the TCO.
 For the RN black hole, the angular velocity admits a non-monotonic behavior.
 However, the monotonic increasing behavior appears in the region where no TCOs can survive.
 Thus, there is no the Aschenbach effect for the RN black hole either.

 Since the nonlinear electrodynamics attracts much more attention, we considered the dyonic black hole in a theory with a quasi-topological electromagnetic action term.
 In different parameter ranges, the angular velocity of the TCOs to a distant observer behaves quite differently.
 For specific example, we set $\alpha_1=1,\;\alpha_2/M^2=2.76,\;p/M=0.14$.
 If we further took $q/M$=1, the angular velocity is a monotonic increasing function, the same as that for the Schwarzschild and RN black holes.
 However, by taking $q/M$=1.02, we observed that there are four TCO regions.
 Two of them admit stable TCOs, while the other two give unstable TCOs.
 In particular, the outer pair of stable and unstable TCOs is connected, while the inner pair is separated.
+These two pairs are separated by the existence of the multiple photon spheres.
 More significantly, in the inner stable TCO region, the angular velocity increases with the radius of these TCOs, obviously indicating the existence of the Aschenbach effect.
 Furthermore, such effect was also found to be enhanced by the black hole charge.

+It should be noted that above results are for the distant observer.
+One may wonder whether the results still hold for a local Bardeen observer.
+In order to examine this issue, we need to check the angular velocity $v^{\varphi}=\frac{r}{\sqrt{f}}\Omega_{CO}$ of the circular orbit observed by the Bardeen observer.
+After a simple calculation, we find that the results remain unchanged.
+In particular, for the dyonic black hole, the radial regions of the Aschenbach effect for these two observers are the same.
+However, the angular velocity has an approximately ten times increase for the Bardeen observer.

+Aschenbach effect actually has important influence on the astronomical observations.
+At the beginning of its discovery, Aschenbach found that it is directly related with the high-frequency quasi-periodic oscillations of X-ray flux \cite{Stuchlik}.
+On the other hand, we have shown that such effect usually corresponds to the presence of the stable photon sphere, as well as the new regions of the stable TCOs, which could result a novel accretion disk close the black hole horizon.
+Such light source shall also imprint in observations of gravitational waves and black hole shadow.

 In conclusion, we observed the Aschenbach effect to a distant observer in a static and spherically symmetric black hole for the first time.
 This also uncovers an interesting property for the black hole in the nonlinear electrodynamics.
 Such effect is also remained to be observed in other black hole solutions in modified gravity, and expected to have potential imprints in modern astronomical observations.